wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 My implementation is not perfect.
 There are gaps in the code and there are definitely more efficient ways to build the loops.
 But that is part of the fun.
 Agents are still raw, still experimental, and the best way to learn is to build your own.

 Whether you start from scratch like I did, or use a library like [pydantic ai](https://martinfowler.com/articles/build-own-coding-agent.html), you will quickly see what works, what breaks, and what needs to be refined.
-And that is exactly how you move beyond simply using LLMs to shaping them into agents.

 I hope this gave you both a clear starting point and the push to try it yourself, because there is nothing like that feeling the first time you watch your agent generate code on its own.